TZstatsADS/ads-spring-2022-prj4-group-6-1/README.md

 + Project summary: Our project implements the algorithms describled in the given paper Gamma, Fine-gamma and Fairness Aware Feature Selection (FFS).
 These models are trained and tested on the COMPAS and bank dataset.

 **Contribution statement**:
 + Rishav and Xinran are responsible of A3.
 Jingwei, Ke and Jiuru worked for A7.
-Xinran wrote the code to implement the algorithm in the paper and makes slides of A3.
-Rishav improved it and applied it to the dataset.
-Jingwei completed the main part of coding and made slides of A7.
-Ke added the explanation, debuged, made slides of data preprocessing and gave presentation.
-Jiuru finished the part of feature selection and evaluation.

 + All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.